 I find my routine shifts with the seasons.

+In summer, I can exfoliate more and use more actives.
+In winter, my skin craves a little more TLC with lots of hydration and gentle cleansing.
 In spring, I slowly start exfoliating twice a week instead of once and I layer in or swap out products based on my skin’s needs.

-Don’t forget you can use code CLEANFORALL20 to get 20% off your first Beautycounter order with me!
+Don’t forget you can use code CLEANFORALL20to get 20% off your first Beautycounter order with me!

 4.)
 Start a morning walk habit.